willie68/PythonTPS_SPS/README.md

 # PythonTPS_SPS
-A TPS/SPS interpreter/emulator writtne in python
+A TPS/SPS interpreter/emulator written in python